 |110||POP3 - standard protocol for accessing mailbox, STARTTLS is required before client auth|

 |143||IMAP - standard protocol for accessing mailbox, STARTTLS is required before client auth|

 |443||HTTPS - access to administration or webmail client|

--v /your-data-dir/data:/data Mounts data directory from host system.
+-v /your-data-dir/data:/data Mounts the data directory from the host system.
 User database, emails, logs, all will end up in this directory for easy backup.

---name "mailserver" Run poste.io as container with defined name
+--name "mailserver" Run poste.io as a container with a defined name

 -h "mail.example.com" Hostname for your mailserver